Bowral

 Bowral is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bowral's dwelling structure, as per the latest Census, consisted of 80.7% houses and 19.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Bowral stood at 53.8%, with mortgaged dwellings at 26.3% and rented ones at 19.9%.
-The median monthly mortgage repayment was $2,167, higher than Regional NSW's average of $1,733.
-Median weekly rent in Bowral was $500, compared to Regional NSW's $330.
-Nationally, Bowral's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Bowral, as evaluated at the latest Census, comprised 80.7% houses and 19.3% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Bowral was 53.8%, with mortgaged dwellings at 26.3% and rented dwellings at 19.9%.
+The median monthly mortgage repayment in the area was $2,167, compared to Regional NSW's average of $1,733.
+The median weekly rent figure for Bowral was $500, while Regional NSW's average was $330.
+Nationally, Bowral's median monthly mortgage repayments were higher at $2,167 compared to the Australian average of $1,863.
+Rents in Bowral were also substantially above the national figure of $375.

 Frequently Asked Questions - Housing